pyscaffold/pyscaffold/docs/cookiecutter-integration.rst

 Despite the different objectives, it is possible to combine the power of both tools to create a custom Python project setup.
-For instance, the following command creates a new package named ``mypkg``, that uses a Cookiecutter template, but is enhanced by PyScaffold features:
+For instance, the following command creates a new package named ``mypkg``, that uses a Cookiecutter template, but is enhanced by PyScaffold's features:

 .. code-block:: bash

     $ putup mypkg --cookiecutter gh:audreyr/cookiecutter-pypackage

-This is roughly equivalent to first create a project using the cookiecutter template and convert it to PyScaffold afterwards:
+This is roughly equivalent to first create a project using the Cookiecutter template and convert it to PyScaffold afterwards:

 .. code-block:: bash